-A timer/event counter (TMR) is implemented in the microcontroller.
-The timer/event counter contains an 8-bit programmable count-up counter and the clock may come from an external source or the system clock.
+Two timer/event counters (TMR0, TMR1) are implemented in the microcontroller.
+The Timer/Event Counter 0 contains an 8-bit programmable count-up counter and the clock may come from an external source or from the system clock or RTC.